-Rachel Waddington BA Dual Hons, Dip Psych, Dip Couns, FD (Open)
+Rachel Waddington BA Dual Hons, Dip Psych, Dip Couns, FD (Open), PgCert Coach

 I am a qualified counselling practitioner, with extensive psychological training and experience, which I bring to my relational approach with clients.
 My role is to help you make sense of your situation, your thoughts and feelings, through open communication and supportive challenge.
-I can help with a wide range of issues such as anxiety, depression, low self-esteem, work-related stress, relationship difficulties, life balance, weight issues, lack of meaning or purpose, stressful life events, 'otherness' and trauma.
-I work with empathy and respect to enable greater self-awareness and self-responsibility leading to empowerment and change.
+I can help with a wide range of issues such as anxiety, depression, low self-esteem, bereavement, miscarriage, abortion, career and work-related stress, redundancy, family issues or relationship difficulties, feeling sad, life balance, weight issues, lack of meaning or purpose, stressful life events, anger management, bullying, 'otherness' and trauma.
+I work with empathy and respect to enable greater self-awareness and self-responsibility leading to improved confidence, empowerment and change.

 My foremost therapeutic aim is to provide a calm, safe and confidential space.
-I have a consulting room in Hoyland but for those with health problems which may prevent access I am willing to discuss the possibility of home visits.
+I have a consulting room in Hoyland on the border of Barnsley, Rotherham and Sheffield and very close to M1 Junction 36.
+For those with health problems which may prevent access I am open to discuss the possibility of home visits.
 I am happy to be flexible providing I am also practising ethically and in the service of the counselling relationship.

 I offer face-to-face counselling appointments with individuals only.
-The sessions last 50 minutes and are ideally at the same time each week.
+Sessions last 50-60 minutes.
+They can be at the same time each week or they can be flexible to work around shift patterns.
 At our initial session we will agree how we wish to work together.
 We will have periodic reviews of this agreement, usually every six weeks.

-In my private practice I offer professional counselling, psychotherapy, coach-therapy and coaching within the boundaries of a safe, accepting, confidential and sensitive relationship.
+I offer professional counselling, psychotherapy and coach-therapy within the boundaries of a safe, accepting, confidential and sensitive relationship.
 As a member of the BACP (British Association for Counselling and Psychotherapy) I subscribe to its ethical framework.
 I am also a member of the BPS (British Psychological Society) and an affiliate member of the EMCC (European Mentoring and Coaching Council) which reflects my wider philosophy, training and experience.

 Training, qualifications & experience